image editor output image1850181532 1760374091776.png

 Every byte we save costs metal, land, and power.

-As per International Energy Agency Report (2024), data centers globally consumed 415 TWh i.e., 1.5% of the electricity generated globally.
-Following this trend with our increasing data requirements, electricity demands for our data centers are expected to double by 2030.
+International Energy Agency Report (2024) claims that data centers globally consumed 415 TWh i.e., 1.5% of the electricity generated globally.
+Following this trend, electricity consumption of our data centers is expected to shockingly double by 2030.

-Data centers generate large amounts of e-waste during each upgrade which occurs mostly after 5-7 years.
+Data centers are notoriously known for generating large amounts of e-waste during each upgrade.
 Since the chips have a lot of materials mixed in it at a microscopic level, separating and recycling them is not an easy task.
-According to United Nations Global E-waste monitor 2024 , currently only less than 25% of the e-waste generated is actually recycled.
+United Nations Global E-waste monitor 2024 report claims only less than 25% of the e-waste generated is actually recycled.
 The rest is processed informally or dumped into landfills.

-The molecule that carries life’s code might soon carry the code of civilization.
+The molecule that only carried life’s code might soon hold our data.

-A Swiss physician named Friedrich Miescher discovered DNA or deoxyribonucleic acid in 1869.
-At the time of discovery he didn’t know what it was.
-It was just a mysterious liquid extracted from the nucleus.
+A Swiss physician, Friedrich Miescher discovered DNA or deoxyribonucleic acid in 1869.
+At the time, he didn’t know his discovery was something remarkable.
+Instead, it was just a mysterious liquid extracted from the nucleus.

 In 1952, Alfred Hershey and Martha Chase confirmed that DNA had genetic material upon observing the viruses that injected its DNA into the bacteria.